-1. Non-Bulbous Impetigo
+1. Non-Bullous Impetigo

 - Patches around the nose and mouth which can be spread to different parts of the body by touching or scratching

-2. Bulbous Impetigo and Ecthyma
+2. Bullous Impetigo and Ecthyma

-- Patches which may swell and itch
+- Red, raw areas that may swell and itch

-- In cases of ecthyma, where the infection infiltrates deep into the skin, it causes pus-filled sores that may go on to become ulcers
+- In cases of Ecthyma, where the infection infiltrates deep into the skin, it causes pus-filled sores that may go on to become ulcers

 - Swelling in lymph nodes